 I’ll add that Curizon will add a $250 cash credit to one lucky new referral from Physician on FIRE this month.

-B. Track Your Spending and Investments with Personal Capital
+B. Track Your Spending and Investments with Empower

-I’ve been using Personal Capital’s free app and online software for longer than I’ve been a blogger, so more than five years.
+I’ve been using Empower’s free app and online software for longer than I’ve been a blogger, so more than five years.
 You can track every dollar you spend by category, and it’s quite powerful for investment data, fees breakdown, retirement projections, and more.

 They will contact you and they’d like to sell you on their advisory services, which I politely declined years ago, and they no longer reach out to me.

 If you sign up and track six figures of investments via their software, this site will receive a commission.
-If you can do that, please check out Personal Capital.
+If you can do that, please check out Empower.

 C. Register to Explore Alternative Investment Platforms (Crowdfunding)